Pro-Baker/logistics-pm/README.md

 # logistics-pm

 A domain-specific product management plugin for freight forwarding and logistics teams.
-Built to extend generic PM copilots with the vertical expertise they lack: freight workflows, industry terminology, logistics-tuned PRD generation, and a quality evaluation framework.
+Built to extend generic PM copilots with vertical expertise they lack: operational knowledge of forwarding workflows (quoting, booking, customs clearance, tracking, invoicing, credit management), logistics-tuned PRD generation, a quality evaluation framework, and personalized style matching.

 ## The Problem

-Generic PM copilots generate decent PRDs for SaaS features.
-But they fall apart on logistics:
+Generic PM copilots produce reasonable output for standard SaaS features.
+They fall apart on logistics:
-- They don't know the difference between FCL and LCL, or when it matters
+- They don't understand that an RFQ response has a 2-3 second latency budget, or that quoting involves buy rates, sell rates, and surcharge stacking (BAF, CAF, THC, ETS, PSS)
-- They miss integration architecture sections (sync direction, failure handling, API quotas)
+- They don't know that a missing ISF filing is a $5,000+ fine, or that demurrage charges accrue daily when cargo sits at port
-- They produce specs that an engineer in freight-tech can't build from
+- They produce specs that skip integration architecture (sync direction, source of truth, failure handling), leaving engineers to guess
-- They have no mechanism to evaluate whether their output is actually good
+- They have no mechanism to evaluate whether their output is operationally accurate or just plausible-sounding

 ## What This Plugin Does